majstorjames/payloadcms-localized/README.md

 git clone https://github.com/majstorjames/payloadcms-localized.git
 ```

-Copy `.env.example` and paste into new `.env` file with properly defined variables; For MongoDB, paste in your MongoDB connection string into the `DATABASE_URI=`
+Copy `.env.example` and paste into new `.env` file with properly defined variables.

 ## To Do

-- Implement SupaBase with S3 Bucket media loading ability.
+- Implement access control for authors
 - Implement Resend for emailing
-- Implement Logo Upload with Globals
-- Implement Theme Color Selector
+- Implement Logo upload, Site Title, Theme color selector in global admin
-- Addition of new collections